lbreguet/ember-resources/README.md

 - Define the action on the Component
 - Determine where the action should be handled on the template
 - You can't nest actions!!!
+- Nested routes in Ember are not about nested data, they're about nested UI
+- if you un-nest a route in the router, remember to un-nest it in the file LOl
 - *The store is the source of truth*
 - There's a cycle of data!
 So if we cross something out on the list,
     - The data doesn't change onclick